philipahlberg/runway/README.md

 ```
 The latter is useful if progressive enhancement is desired (e.g. if JavaScript is disabled, navigation is still possible).

 If you're changing the target of the link during it's lifetime (e.g. if you're using a data-binding system), using the `to` attribute/property is preferred, as that will notify the element when any changes occur and apply the `active` attribute as appropriate.
-The two usage patterns can be combined:
+The two patterns can be combined:
 ```html
 <router-link to="/path">
   <a>Link</a>